erykjj/jwlmanager/README.md

 #### ADD

 For Favorites only.
 Used for adding a Bible translation to your favorites, since there is no direct way of doing that in the JW Library app itself. **Make sure the Bible translation you add exists in the selected language**, as strange things can happen if it does not.
+Let me know if a language is missing from the drop-down selection.

 #### DELETE